gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 - Why are we talking about YAML: Ansible playbooks are written in YAML (YAML Ain't Markup Language), a data serialization language.
 - YAML is meant to be human readable and intutive, making the playbooks easy to read and write.
 - This section gives basic intro to YAML, good enough to do excericses in this session.
-- There are more than one way of writing a given data.
+- There is more than one way of writing a given data.
 This can be a confusing factor.

 > For more info, refer:
 >  - http://docs.ansible.com/ansible/latest/YAMLSyntax.html